Technology

 Examiner: How often do you use a computer and for what purpose?

 Student: I’d say I use a computer quite regularly, mostly for academic research and assignments.
-I also jump on WeChat to stay connected with friends and family.
+I also go on WeChat to stay connected with friends and family.

 Examiner: Have you ever taken a course to improve your computer skills?